 If you want to do well at school, taking time off studying to do other things may be one of the best things you can do.
 Surprised?
 So were we!
 But it’s been scientifically proven.

 Living a more balanced life, and taking the time for sport and social activities, means you’re more likely to get better results.

 Study less, feel better

 Less study sounds pretty good, right?
 Well, here's why it's important to take time out.
-You're more likely to:
+With a good study life balance you're more likely to:

 - possess great organisation and time management skills